PET SUPPORT SERVICES

 • Reduces diseases and illnesses which may affect people's pets along with feral cats.

-Volunteers assist with trappings and Drive the cats to and from the vet.
+Volunteers assist with trappings and transport the cats to and from the vet.

 Feral Colony Caretakers/TNR locations